 Section 4B.
-Livestock - Change in Stock (large and medium-sized ruminants) This section is identical in the ILP and the CORE.
+Livestock - Change in Stock (large and medium-sized ruminants)

 Section 4C.
-Livestock - Change in Stock (Poultry) This section is identical in the ILP and the CORE.
+Livestock - Change in Stock (Poultry)

 Section 4D.
 Livestock - Input Costs

 This section does not appear in the CORE.
 It is included only in the ILP.
 It collects information on expenses related to livestock raising, specifically breeding, housing, watering, and feeding of livestock at the livestock category level (e.g. large ruminants, small ruminants, chickens).
 This information is part of the cost of animal agriculture production and a component of household income from agriculture as reflected in SGD 2.3.2.